 This course provides a game plan to learn an opera role from the beginning of the score musically and dramatically.
 Diction is included, as well as translation and presentation.
 It is a "how to" learn new repertoire as well as fine tune the old.

-VX1831-1832 Movement for Singers
+VX1831-1832 Movement for Singers 2 hrs weekly/r credit per semester

 2 hrs weekly/1 credit per semester Mr. Patrelle